techidaily/site-win11-tips/source/_posts/how-to-change-desktop-icon-spacing-in-windows-11-and-10.md

 5. Clear the current value, and then input another number with a minus sign in front of it.
 If you want the vertical spacing to be the same as the horizontal, enter a number there that matches the IconSpacing value.
 6. Click the Edit String window’s**OK** button.
 7. Exit the Registry Editor.
-8. You’ll need to restart Windows to apply this[registry tweak](https://www.makeuseof.com/tag/5-windows-10-registry-tweaks-improve-unlock-features/) .
+8. You’ll need to restart Windows to apply this [registry tweak](https://www.makeuseof.com/tag/5-windows-10-registry-tweaks-improve-unlock-features/) .

  After the restart, the icon spacing on your desktop will have changed according to the new**IconString** and**IconVerticalSpacing** values you entered.
 You’ll notice the difference if you entered notably higher or lower values.
 Don’t get too carried away by entering values that are far too low or high.
 The shortcuts’ labels will overlap with too little spacing and some icons might disappear from the desktop if you expand the space between them too much.